MaterializeInc/terraform-provider-materialize/docs/resources/user.md

 page_title: "materialize_user Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  The user resource allows you to invite and delete users in your Frontegg organization.
+  The user resource allows you to invite and delete users in your Materialize organization.
 ---

 # materialize_user (Resource)

-The user resource allows you to invite and delete users in your Frontegg organization.
+The user resource allows you to invite and delete users in your Materialize organization.

 ## Example Usage